20 RADOS Block Device #

 To find out when the next snapshots will be created for snapshot-based

-mirroring RBD images with rbd
+mirroring RBD images with rbd, specify the

-mirror snapshot schedule status
+mirror snapshot schedule status command along with an

 optional pool or image name.
 For example: